 Letters are more intimate than an email or text message because they are not mediated by technology; a letter you hold in your hand from a friend was held in her hand at some point, too.
 You see the quirks and patterns of her handwriting and picture her sitting down to update you on her life and ask you for an update on yours.

 Writing letters can help you become a more fluent and intentional writer.

 The best way to improve your writing is to practice writing.
 Text messages are meant to be short, but a letter frees up space to say exactly what you want to say in the exact tone you want to say it.

 Reflecting on the benefits of letter writing reminds me of my wedding day.
 My husband and I went the traditional route and chose not to see each other before the ceremony.
 We did, however, pen letters to one another that we read separately right before walking down the aisle.
 Those letters are now keepsakes that we will save for our children to read and their children thereafter.
 Perhaps our great-grandchildren will get nostalgic over our wedding-day letters just like my great-grandparents’ letters made me pine for the quaintness of the past.

-As we approach Valentine’s Day—a day to celebrate love in its many forms—consider taking a moment to write a loved one a letter.
 Grab a sheet of paper, buy a store-bought card, or, even better, download and print these stationery designs and tell that someone special, I took time for you.
 I’m thinking of you.
 Bring back the lost art of letter writing that would make my great-grandparents smile.